lukekeyte/lukenet-docs/docs/chemical_model/index.md

 for electron production from cosmic ray ionisation (primarily from $\small{\text{H}}_2$ and $\small{\text{He}}$ in dark clouds) of $\small{\zeta_0} = 1.36 \times 10^{-17} \; \text{s}^{-1}$ [(Prasad & Huntress 1980)](https://ui.adsabs.harvard.edu/abs/1980ApJS...43....1P/abstract).

+### Other gas-phase reactions

+Describe the other types of gas-phase reactions here.

 <br/>